100% SATISFACTION GUARANTEE

 Another 121 words(9 lines of text) are included under the topic Early Matheson Notables in all our PDF Extended History products.

 Some of the Matheson family moved to Ireland, but this topic is not covered in this excerpt.
-Another 161 words(12 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 203 words(14 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Matheson or a variant listed above:

-Matheson Settlers in the United States in the 18th Century
+Matheson Settlers in United States in the 18th Century

 - Alexander Matheson, who arrived in Boston in 1736